Rush Limbaugh, the reason God invented radio in the first place.

 Except there isn't science.

-You have a political agenda being advanced by people calling themselves scientists, and in fact, may even work at places where science takes place.
+You have a political agenda being advanced by people calling themselves scientists, and in fact, may even work at places where science takes place or a scientific discovery takes place.

 But you see, here's Thomas L. Friedman, smartest man in the world.